lpski/ubica-app/README.md

 ## Application Setup

 ### Prerequisites
- If running locally ensure you have the latest version of NodeJS, MongoDB, and npm installed
+ If running locally, ensure you have the latest version of NodeJS, MongoDB, and npm installed

 ### Install
-* Copy entire directory to your desired location or server
+* Clone repo or download to your desired location
-* From root directory of your chosen location run `npm install`
+* From root directory of application folder run `npm install` to install app prereqs

 ### MongoDB
 Prior to attempting to start the application, ensure that MonogoDB is running

-* To start mongoDB enter `mongod` in terminal
+* To start mongoDB on macOS enter `mongod` in terminal

 ### Configuration